 A services marketplace is a platform where customers search for services as per their requirements.
 At the same time, service providers can grab opportunities to earn more by offering their service to customers.
-The platform has made the marketplace better, managed, and transparent for both service providers and customers.
+The peer-to-peer marketplace has made it better, manageable, and transparent for both service providers and customers.
 Explore the whole article to find how Thumbtack made its place in today’s competitive market, and check how customers and service providers leverage the platform’s worth.

 What is Thumbtack?

 Thumbtack is an online marketplace platform that connects customers with local professionals as per their requirements.
-Presently the marketplace platform offers more than 1,100 types of services in categories like wellness, home, events, lessons, etc. Thumbtack has made a fantastic administration by guaranteeing an excellent platform for an individual to search and appoint a nearby service provider in the best and effective way.
+Presently, the marketplace platform offers more than 1,100 types of services in categories like wellness, home, events, lessons, etc. Thumbtack has made a fantastic administration by guaranteeing an excellent platform for an individual to search for and appoint a nearby service provider in the best and most effective way.

-Have to Overview Over Success Journey to Know How Thumbtack Works?
+Have an Overview of Success Journey to Know How Thumbtack Works

-Founded by Jeremy Tunnell, Marco Zappacosta, Sander Daniels, and Jonathan Swanson in 2009, Thumbtack was a user-friendly alternative to the classified sites and directory just like Yelp and Angie’s List.
-In 2010 the one million marketplace business idea successfully attracted $1.2 million from angel funding.
+Founded by Jeremy Tunnell, Marco Zappacosta, Sander Daniels, and Jonathan Swanson in 2009, Thumbtack was a user-friendly alternative to classified sites and directories just like Yelp and Angie’s List.
+In 2010, the one million marketplace business idea successfully attracted $1.2 million from angel funding.